Justice Gavai to officially assume office as Chief Justice of India in May 2025

-New Delhi: Justice Bhushan Ramkrishna Gavai has been appointed the next Chief Justice of India, with his oath of office scheduled for May 14, 2025, according to an official notification.
+Guwahati: Justice Bhushan Ramkrishna Gavai has been appointed the next Chief Justice of India, with his oath of office scheduled for May 14, 2025, according to an official notification.

 President Droupadi Murmu confirmed the appointment, with Justice Gavai set to assume the role on May 14, 2025, following the retirement of current CJI Justice Sanjiv Khanna on May 13.